oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 If you need to include header files into the generated code (which in most cases will be necessary) you can pack them all together into one _include_ statement.
 Inside the block the several include statements are represented by multiple strings seperated by commas.
 An include block could look something like this:

-The next feature most files will need is a way to include files in the generated code files.
-Since often you need to include multiple files I decided to pack all include statements into a block the include block encapsuled by braces.
-Inside the block the several include statements are represented by multiple strings seperated by commas.
-An include block could look something like this:

 {% highlight c linenos %}
 include